 The Student Services Department provides comprehensive, collaborative and coordinated services to students, staff, and parents.
 All efforts focus on student success and the goals of the Paulding County School District.
-The Student Services Department is composed of Behavioral Supports, Psychological Services, Multi-Tiered System of Supports (MTSS), Response to Intervention (RTI), Student Support Team (SST), Section 504, and Exceptional Students Educational Programs (ESEP).
+The Student Services Department is composed of Positive Behavior Interventions & Supports (PBIS), Psychological Services, Section 504, and Exceptional Students Educational Programs (ESEP).
 This support system provides a seamless transition for at-risk students through a coordinated effort between general and special education.